This Is Serious

 This Is Serious is the second solo studio album by American singer Marilyn Martin.
 Except for two tracks, the album was produced entirely by Jon Astley, who had also produced some of Martin's debut album.
 Michael Verdick and Patrick Leonard produced "Possessive Love", and Terry Brown produced the album's closing track "Pretender".

 The album's lead single was "Possessive Love", which was co-written by Madonna and Patrick Leonard, but failed to chart.
 A second single, "Love Takes No Prisoners," written by Bruce Woolley and Jimmy Scott, was released to similar commercial failure.

 Background

-The Jimmy O'Neill-penned track "This Is Serious" had previously been submitted to other artists and had been recorded twice prior to The Silencers' own version on their 1991 album Dance to the Holy Man.
+The Jimmy O'Neill-penned track "This Is Serious" had previously been submitted to other artists and recorded twice before The Silencers' version on their 1991 album Dance to the Holy Man.
 In 1987 Eric Martin recorded it for his I'm Only Fooling Myself album, and then one year later Martin recorded it for her 1988 album, which took its name from the track.

 Around May 1987, Astley, an airplane fanatic, was reported to have been arrested at the Nellis Air Force Base air show in Las Vegas after taking some photographs.
 After the misunderstanding was sorted out, he returned to Los Angeles where he was in the middle of producing the This Is Serious album.